K. T. Paul: Indian Nationalism and Christian Leaders

 The massacre of innocent Indians by General Dyer at the Jallianwala Bagh in Amritsar, Punjab, in 1918 had fanned the fire of anti-British feelings all over India.
-Mahatma Gandhi, launching his first attack on British rule using the weapon of Satyagraha, gave a call for Non-Cooperation Movement in 1920.
+Mahatma Gandhi, launching his first attack on British rule using the weapon of Satyagraha, gave a call for the Non-Cooperation Movement in 1920.
 Indian Christians could not sit on the fence and had to reveal where their sympathies lay.
-The leaders S. K. Datta and K. T. Paul published an article in the 'Young Men of India' in July 1920 protesting against the insensitive behavior of the British in Punjab.
+The leaders S. K. Datta and K. T. Paul published an article in the 'Young Men of India' in July 1920, protesting against the insensitive behavior of the British in Punjab.
 Though the massacre of Jallianwala Bagh had shocked Indian Christians, Paul had not lost his belief that India could build its future through organic links with Western Christianity and British contact.
-However, his hopes of transformation of the Indian polity in cooperation with the British rule strengthened by diarchy turned into dismay in 1918.
+However, his hopes of transforming the Indian polity in cooperation with the British rule strengthened by the diarchy turned into dismay in 1918.

 The history of India since the second half of the 19th century had been distinguished by a national movement for political independence.
-In its initial stages, Indian Christians had seldom participated, and during the first Non-cooperation Movement of Gandhi [1920–23], there was hardly any Christian participation.
+In its initial stages, Indian Christians had seldom participated, and during the first Non-cooperation Movement of Gandhi (1920–23), there was hardly any Christian participation.
 But in the latter phases of the struggle, an increasing number of Christians began to identify with the national movement, and the maintenance of a secular state – especially from among the Reformed Churches: H.C.
 Mukherjee, Raja Sir Maharaj Singh, K.T.
 Paul, S.K.
 Datta, and V.S.
 Azariah and V.Santiago are examples.
 Between 1900 and 1930 K.T.
 Paul, S.K.
 Datta, V.Santiago, and V.S.
 Azariah formed a trio who instilled feelings of responsible nationalism in the Christian community – despite opposition from some western missionaries as well as some Indian Christians.

 In the 1930s and 40s Christians were mainly on the side of the Indian National Congress in its struggle for independence.
 Several Christian organizations such as the Christian Patriot Group of Madras, and the Indian Christian Association, were organized to express Christian views on political matters.